tinkl-bathroom-finder/tinkl-bathrooms-app/README.md

-# Prime Solo Project Starting Repo
+# tinkl
+A mobile bathroom-finding app that locates nearby gender-neutral and single-stall restrooms and user-generated verification and feedback.

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 ## Prerequisites